mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 While, this study does not take a strong position on formative intervention / DBR, it is broadly aligned with the need to take into account learner-initiated innovation and the importance of broader contexts.

-**general issues**
-Barab and Squire [-@barab_design-based_2004] describe the messiness of design-based research and that this creates a challenge to the researcher of how to present results in a coherent way which is of use to other practitioners.
-There is a tension between sticking closely to the context of the research and the concrete specifics or stepping back to generalise and being lost in abstraction.
+Designed systems: Learning environments are designed systems; be they existing systems like that of the classroom, or newly designed systems [@barnett_ecosystem_2019; @cole_design-based_2016].

 <!-- Here, I try to strike a balance which stays concrete but which also pulls from my observations a framework which may translate in to other game-making and creative project based approaches. -->

-## Conceptualising emergent agency
+## Conceptualising agency

 DOES THIS NEED MOVING?.
 PERHAPS TO METHODOLOGY
 THIS WOULD THEN MAKE SENSE WHEN LOOKING AT TENSIONS / BLOCKAGES IN THE DESIGN CHAPTER.

 Cultural mediation via artefacts [cole], as a base.

 Look for tensions in ATs - and how learners overcome barriers or blockages.